section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

   **Build Tool**: <_Select your build tool_>

-_Select your build tool_: That is whether Maven or Gradle.
+_Select your build tool_: That is, whether Maven or Gradle.

 - **Dependencies**: RESTEasy JAX-RS